-If you’ve been using Facebook for a while to promote your business, then you probably know that Facebook is putting considerable effort into filtering page content to its users, which means you have to be smarter than ever to ensure your followers see your posts.
+If you’ve been using Facebook for a while to promote your business, then you probably know that Facebook is putting considerable effort into filtering page content to its users.
+This means you have to be smarter than ever to ensure your followers see your posts.
 If this is news to you, check out a post I wrote last year on Facebook engagement.

-However, what you might not know is that as of January this year, Facebook has rolled out a new change that’s going to make it even tougher for businesses to market to their customers.
+However, what you might not know is that as of January this year, Facebook has rolled out a new change.
+This change is going to make it even tougher for businesses to market to their customers.
 Here’s what you need to know.

 Facebook’s New Change To Page Posts From January 2015 Onwards